tgwilkins/ts-filters/README.md

 ## String

-This includes simple declarative that can be used to filter lists of strings, including:
+This includes simple declarative functions that can be used to filter lists of strings, including:

 - `equalTo`
 - `longerThan`